AndrewDmit04/UTD-work/CS 2336/Disney Land Orders/ReadMe.txt

 This project is focused on keeping track of customers and their orders.
-There are three categories of customers, regular, gold and platinum.
+There are three categories of customers, regular, gold, and platinum.
 A customer is upgraded to gold when they have spent over 50 dollars.
 A gold customer gets a discount based on how much they have spent so far.
 If they have spent over 50 and below 100 they get 5% off.